This is the multi-page printable view of this section. Click here to print.

 Cluster prerequisites

 Confidential Containers requires Kubernetes.
-A cluster must be installed before running the operator.
+A cluster must be installed before installing the Helm charts.
 Many different clusters can be used but they should meet the following requirements.

 • The minimum Kubernetes version is 1.24

-• At least one node has the label node-role.kubernetes.io/worker=.
+• At least one node has the label node.kubernetes.io/worker.

 • SELinux is not enabled.